Kong/docs.konghq.com/app/_src/kubernetes-ingress-controller/guides/services/cross-namespace.md

 namespace.
 The above example allows HTTPRoutes in the `test-source` namespace to reference Services in the `test-destination` namespace.

-## Update Gateway allowed routes
+## Using a Gateway resource in a different namespace

-Gateway resources may also allow references from resources (HTTPRoute, TCPRoute, etc.) in other namespaces.
-However, these references _do not_ use ReferenceGrants, as they are defined per listener, not for the entire Gateway.
+Gateway resources may also allow references from resources (`HTTPRoute`, `TCPRoute`, etc.) in other namespaces.
+However, these references _do not_ use ReferenceGrants, as they are defined per listener in the Gateway resource, not for the entire Gateway.
-A listener's [`allowedRoutes` field](https://gateway-api.sigs.k8s.io/concepts/security-model/#1-route-binding) lets you define where routing resources can bind to that listener.
+A listener's [`allowedRoutes` field](https://gateway-api.sigs.k8s.io/concepts/security-model/#1-route-binding) lets you define which routing resources can bind to that listener.

 The default Gateway in this guide only allows routes from its same namespace (`default`).
 You'll need to expand its scope to allow routes from the